emo-nikoloff/Technical-University/README.md

 # Technical University

-This repository contains my personal solutions to the programming exercises and assignments provided by the **Technical University**.
+This repository contains my solutions to the programming exercises and assignments provided by the **Technical University**.

 ## Repository Structure
 The repository is organized into folders by programming language: